“How was school?”

 4. Ask for help if you need it

 The Dolly’s Dream Support Line is a free service that connects you with a trains mental health professional.
 Call or text 0488 881 033 to connect.
-The line operates seven days a week – 9am-5pm daily and 9am-9pm Tuesday.
+The line operates Monday to Friday 9am-5pm.
 If the team are on other calls, please leave a message and your call will be returned.

 You can also call Parentline.
 Parentline provides a free, confidential counselling service to talk about the many challenges parents face, including talking with teens.